jaruizsys/ComparingClassifiers/README.md

 ## Findings

 - Considering the first exercise where the data used was limited to 7 features and without performing the lookup of hyperparameters, this was notable the fitting time was better, and the accuracy is not bad.
-However, when exploring using a second iteration using GridSearchCV to fnd the hyperparameters the accuracy is improved by the fitting time is increase.
+However, when exploring using a second iteration using GridSearchCV to find the hyperparameters the accuracy is improved but the fitting time is increased.
 This is really important to weight up between resolution speed and scoring (accuracy, recall, f1) when choosing the right model for the predictions.

 - Using permutation importante can help us to reduce the fitting time by reducing the amount of characteristics to be evaluated.